 These environmental conditions make the area a sort of giant greenhouse.
-This is a completely green, stubborn and many a times, impenetrable forest.
-The forest structure becomes apparent in its different plant strata, which provide more than 320 bird species listed in Yacutinga with shelter, food and reproduction sites.
+This is a completely green, stubborn and many times, impenetrable forest.
+The forest structure becomes apparent in its different plant strata, which provide more than 295 bird species listed in Yacutinga with shelter, food and reproduction sites.

 The highest Forest stratum, which reaches 30 meters in height, includes adult trees that form an uninterrupted roof of ramifications and dense foliage.
 This is the stratum that filters and administers the right amount of sunlight to the lower strata.

 The smallest trees, between 3 and 10 meters high, make up to the so-called intermediate stratum.
-This layer is characterized by its discontinuous canopy, presence of young trees that will renew the forest, several fruit trees, bamboos and arborescent ferns.
+This layer with its discontinuous canopy is a profusion of young trees that will renew the forest, several fruit trees, bamboos and curious arborescent ferns.